zachj1582/redux-2-afternoon/README.md

 * Add a file in the ducks folder and name it `budgetReducer.js`

 In budgetReducer.js:
-* Create an `initialState` variable.
-Initial state for the store:
+* Create an `initialState` variable with the following properties.
+This variable will eventually be passed into the reducer function to set an initial state for the store:

   ```
   {